sbweins/l3-v2-build-podcast-generator/readme.md

 - Podcast player interface with basic audio controls (Start, Stop)
 - Generate Podcast button control to trigger the podcast creation process
 - Example output of generated podcast script in the UI

-## Don't Panic!
-This looks like a lot!
-Don't worry, let's break it down into manageable chunks.
-Take a look at the [Session Breakdown](session.md) file for a breakdown of the project and how you could potentially plan to use your time to complete the project.
-Also take a look at [Example Prompts](example-prompts.md) to understand how to use prompts to help you learn concepts and implement your project.

-## Why am I Doing This?
-Take a look at the [Learnings and Takeaways](learnings.md) file to understand what you will gain by working on this project.
-Your goal is to learn, learn, learn more than to complete the project.
-You will be asked regularly as a professional to learn new concepts and technologies.
-This is your opportunity to practice.

 ## Technical Stack
 - Frontend: ReactJS